zhong0/2018-referendum_data_visualization/README.md

 Introduction
 ----

-  >The project is aim to show whether each referendum proposal was impacted by the claims of the political parties.
-We showed the scale of   approval or not with color intensity on the Taiwan map which divide by the districts.
-Red color was represent that the district was approved the referendum proposal, and purple was otherwise.
-Moreover, we drawed the ratio of approval or not with doughnut chart, and so did the ratio of mayor election result is.
-Therefore, we can observe the relationship between the referendum proposal and political parties.
-Each referendum proposal content is in detail on the right corner area.
+  >The project is aim to analyze whether each referendum proposal is impacted by the claims of the political parties.
+We show the scale of approval or not with color intensity on the Taiwan map which divide by the districts.
+Red color is presented that the district is approved the referendum proposal, and purple is not.
+Moreover, we display the ratio of approval or not in each region with doughnut chart, and so does the ratio of mayor election result.
+Therefore, we can simply figure out the relationship between the referendum proposal and political parties.
+Each referendum proposal content is written in details on the right corner area.

 Techniques
 ----
 * ### Data
-  >The election data was from Central Election Commsion in Taiwan.
+  >The election data is from Central Election Commission in Taiwan.
 We formed the data to Json format.
-The data was set up in Js file with Document belonging to Web API.
-However, the map data was the topoJson format and set up with topoJson library.
+The data was set in Javascript files with Document method belonging to Web API.
+The map data is the topoJson format and set with topoJson library.

 * ### UI Operation
-  >The animation and interaction with the user are mainly used the svg library based on D3 js.
+  >The animation and interaction with the user are mainly applied the svg library based on D3 js.
 The method geoPath(), projection(), and etc., are contributed to map operation.
-The data is read with the pie form to draw the doughnut chart.
+The data converts to the pie form to draw the doughnut chart.
 To modify the attributes of the object, attr() method is used.
-To make it animated, transition() is applied.
+To animate it, transition() method is applied.

 * ### User Interface
   >The layout is arranged by html.
 The attributes are designed by css.

 Environment
 ----
-  >We didn't set public to this project.
+  >We didn't set public for this project.
 Therefore, we accessed to the localhost via Xampp.
 Then, we made Apache server enable.
 After moving all the files to the path /xampp/htdoc, the project can be implemented on your own pc.

 Reference
 ----